redhat-developer/odo/docs/proposals/odo-config-file.md

 #### User explicit configuration

 Often times a user wants to use different configuration values than the provided in the configuration file.
 We need to provide a way to allow a developer to specify this new values he want to use.
-For that, the user needs to explicitly provide the values as CLI arguments to the speficic `odo` command.
+For that, the user needs to explicitly provide the values as CLI arguments to the specific `odo` command.

 An example of this would be: